Four Pheasant Hunting Tips For More Successful Hunts

 Shoot To Kill

 This seems like a no brainer but you would be surprised at how many pheasant hunters don’t shoot regularly.
 Shooting trap, skeet, or sporting clays will keep you sharp and build muscle memory.
 Think about how much money and time goes into training dogs, scouting, and getting to a hunt.
 Investing time and effort into shooting well is a good way to put more birds in the game bag.
-If you kill every bird you flush, only three flushes are needed to limit out in most states.
-If you only kill half the birds you flush, six flushes are needed.
+If you kill every bird you flush, only two – four pheasant flushes are needed to limit out in most states.
+If you only kill half the birds you flush, four – eight flushes are needed.

 Be The Bird